Fare evasion remains a major focus for mass transit operators, as it causes losses worth billions of euros each year.

 - 75,000 fines

 - 18,000 customer enquiries

 - 12,000 complaints for 3rd offences

 - 7,000 prosecutions

 - 5,000 goodwill claims

-“We are convinced that the national register acts as a deterrent to regular undocumented drivers.” said Thomas Ammann, spokesperson at Alliance Swiss Pass, the national organization for public transport.
+“We are convinced that the national register acts as a deterrent to regular undocumented drivers.” says Alliance Swiss Pass spokesperson Mr. Thomas Ammann.

-Josianne Walpen, Head of Mobility at The Foundation for Consumer Protection SKS supports the database and added “We would find it useful to differentiate between wilful and negligent violations.”
+Head of Mobility at The Foundation for Consumer Protection SKS Ms. Josianne Walpen supports the database and mentions “We would find it useful to differentiate between wilful and negligent violations.”